 Transfer leftovers to an airtight container and refrigerate promptly.
 Leftovers keep surprisingly well for a day or two as long as you don’t toss the salad with the dressing.
 We love leftover Taco Salad for an easy lunch the next day.

 - 1 pound 85% to 90% lean ground beef

 - 15 ounce can chili beans in sauce, like Bush’s Chili Beans in Mild Sauce (see notes below)

 - 3 cups iceberg lettuce, well chopped (about ⅓ a head)

 - 3 cups romaine lettuce, well chopped (about ⅓ a head)

 - 16 ounce can kidney beans, lightly rinsed and well drained

 - 4 green onions, chopped

-- Add chopped lettuce to a large serving bowl.
-Add tomato, green onion, olives and 1 cup of the shredded cheese.
+- Add the lettuce to a large serving bowl.
+Add the kidney beans, tomato, green onion, olives and 1 cup of the shredded cheese.
 Toss well to combine.
 Top with the slightly cooled meat and bean mixture and toss lightly.
 Garnish with the avocado and remaining cheese.

-- Top individual servings with a little salad dressing, some crushed tortilla chips, and a dollop of sour cream, and additional cheese, if desired.
+- Top individual servings with a little salad dressing, some crushed tortilla chips, a dollop of sour cream, and additional cheese, if desired.